Back

 • RoHS focuses on 10 specific substances in electronic and electrical equipment

-• Non-compliance can lead to costly product recalls
+• Non-compliance can lead to costly product recalls and significant fines

 • REACH requires registration for substances manufactured or imported in large quantities